Asian shares mixed in muted trading ahead of US Fed meeting

 Advertisement

+Investors are speculating over whether the Federal Reserve might slow its pace of interest rate increases.
+The worry in December was that the central bank would raise rates too fast, choking off growth as the global economy slowed.
+The Fed will meet to discuss interest-rate policy later week, with an announcement scheduled for Wednesday.

-Some economists say the Fed could release documents Wednesday that would suggest one rate increase in 2019, or possibly zero, after the Fed raised rates four times in 2018 and three times in 2017.
+Economists expect the Fed to announce no change to rates, but it might release documents that would suggest one rate increase in 2019, or possibly zero, after the Fed raised rates four times in 2018 and three times in 2017.

 AP Business Writers Stan Choe and Alex Vega contributed to this report.